hardenedlinux/Debian-GNU-Linux-Profiles/docs/build-secureboot-trustchain.md

 Run `make install`. .auth files will be installed to the root of the file system with the image, while efi executables (signed and unsigned) will be installed to EFT/BOOT/.

 Then you can test this image on a libvirt virtual machine using OVMF as boot firmware.

+##### Test on virtual machine.

+ You should have access to a host of virtual machine in order to perform test (The host could be your local machine provided that all the software needed are [installed and configured](./recommended_cluster_config.md)).
+The host should have OVMF available.
+If not, ask its administrator to install it:

+`# apt-get install ovmf`

+ Create an empty raw disk image on the host:

+`$ virsh -c ${HOST_URL} vol-create-as default efiboot 0`

+Then upload the local disk image you just prepared to the place:

+`$ virsh -c ${HOST_URL} vol-upload --pool default --vol efiboot --file efiboot.img`

+Connect your `virt-manager` to the host, and create a virtual machine using the disk image you just upload (`Import existing disk image`) and OVMF (Choose `Customize configuration before install` in the last step, and select OVMF as firmware in the configuration interface).
+Now you can use this virtual machine to test your keys.

 Under EFI shell, type `FSn:\EFI\BOOT\KeyTool.efi` to execute the KeyTool.